muttakyn/FR-System-Final/readme.md

 5. Anaconda 3
 6. PyCharm Community Edition IDE

-## Deployment

 ## Features
 1. It recommends similar fashion items based on visual similarity for known inventory fashion items.
 2. It can also recommend similar fashion items for new/unknown items against inventory items.

 ## Usage
-It can used in ecommerce site to recommend fashion products those are visually similar.
+It can used in e-commerce site to recommend fashion products those are visually similar.
 APIs of Recommender engine can be used to serve this purpose.

 ## Contributing